-Included in this projection is £3.440m of pressures in Corporate Parenting and Placements, £2.780m in Wellbeing and Assessment and £1.135m in Disability & Mental Health.
+Included in this projection is £3.249m of pressures in Corporate Parenting and Placements, £2.771m in Wellbeing and Assessment and £0.835m in Disability & Mental Health.
 These areas are being reported across England as pressure points with people living longer with more complex needs and the number of children being assessed for entry to the care system increasing dramatically.
 Within the Authority the drivers for these pressures continue from 2017/18 and arise from:

 - Continued pressure in Adult and Children's Social Care Services due to increased life expectancy meaning people with learning and physical disabilities are living longer and often with multiple complex issues.
 Although the service manages demand as effectively as possible to ensure that the most intensive services are targeted at those with the greatest need, this can only contain, or at best slightly reduce, the overall size of the population in receipt of the services.
-However, the average cost of these services has risen due to the increased average complexity of the needs of those clients; - Ongoing negotiations with the North Tyneside Clinical Commissioning Group to agree adequate levels of contributions for clients with health needs and to support social care; - Negotiations with care providers to assess the impact of the National Living Wage and the consequential impact on our commissioning costs are at an early stage for 2018/19; and - The timing of delivery of some aspects of the Creating a Brighter Future Programme to the extent that achievement of some savings may not occur until 2019/20.
-We are currently seeing £7.177m of the savings (64%) targets being delivered and this continues to improve.
+However, the average cost of these services has risen due to the increased average complexity of the needs of those clients; - Progress has been made with the Clinical Commissioning Group (CCG) in terms of securing contributions for clients with health needs and to support social care.
+We will continue to work with the CCG to achieve agreed service delivery within the available budget envelope; - Negotiations with care providers to assess the impact of the National Living Wage and the consequential impact on our commissioning costs are at an early stage for 2018/19; and - The timing of delivery of some aspects of the Creating a Brighter Future Programme to the extent that achievement of some savings may not yet be achieved.
+We are currently seeing £7.065m of the savings (63%) targets being delivered and this continues to improve.